MGriot/VisualAnalyzer/README.md

 The application can be launched either via a Graphical User Interface (GUI) or through the Command-Line Interface (CLI).

-*   **GUI:** To start the GUI, run `streamlit_app.py`.
+*   **GUI:** To start the GUI, run `src/gui.py`.
     ```bash
-    streamlit run streamlit_app.py
+    python src/gui.py
     ```
-    The GUI provides an intuitive way to select projects, input files, and configure analysis options.
+    The GUI provides an intuitive way to create projects, manage reference files, and configure analysis options.

 *   **CLI:** To run the analysis directly from the command line, provide the necessary arguments to `main.py`:
     ```bash